ibm-cloud-docs/vsrx/readiness_errors.md

 {: #error-1122}
 An error occurred in the readiness check, try again or contact support.

+## Error 1123
+{: #error-1123}
+The vSRX console has an active session in edit mode.
+Exit the console session and retry.

 ## Error 1124
 {: #error-1124}
 The gateway experienced a precheck setup failure due to a Juniper incompatibility change in version 18.4.
 Specify a vlan-id for each interface configured with vlan-tagging.
 Refer to [Correcting error 1124](/docs/vsrx?topic=vsrx-correcting-readiness-errors#correcting-1124) for more information.